 Skip to content

 Child agents are declared as AgentDefinition entries in Options.agents.
 Each child is a flat recipe — its own prompt, tools, and model.
-Children are leaves; they cannot nest further agents.
+Children are leaves: an AgentDefinition has no agents field and compiles with an empty spawnable, so it cannot delegate further.

 python